TheLandfill/cpp_cli/README.md

     2. It is not a good idea for me to try to implement all the flags for `gcc`, but it does have a more complex parsing algorithm I could try to simulate at least part of.

 ## Goals Completed
-1. Added ability to create a vector of arguments passed to a flag by creating `Command_Line_Vector`s.
+1. Added ability to create a vector of arguments passed to a flag by creating `Vector`s.

 2. Add autogenerated help.